Privacy & Security

 Trade-offs

-The advantages for security are substantial: your passport data is never transmitted, never stored on a remote server, and never accessible to anyone else.
-There is no remote server to compromise.
-If someone gains unauthorised access to the app company's systems, there is nothing to access.
-You maintain complete control and ownership of your documents.
+The security advantages are substantial: your passport data is never transmitted or stored on a remote server, so it's never accessible to anyone else, and there's no remote server to compromise if someone gains unauthorised access to the app company's systems.
+This means you maintain complete control and ownership of your documents at all times.

-The disadvantage: reduced convenience.
-You cannot automatically access your passport copy across multiple devices.
-If you lose your phone, the app does not automatically restore your documents.
-You would need to manually restore from a backup.
-For most families travelling together, however, storing documents on one parent's phone is sufficient.
-Some apps support manually syncing via backup, adding a layer of flexibility without automatic cloud upload.
+However, this design comes with reduced convenience since you cannot automatically access your passport copy across multiple devices.
+If you lose your phone, the app won't automatically restore your documents - you'd need to manually restore from a backup.
+For most families travelling together, storing documents on one parent's phone is sufficient, and many apps support manual syncing via backup, which adds a layer of flexibility without requiring automatic cloud upload.

-Travel Document Vault is built specifically for this.
-It stores passports, visas, and ID documents for every family member on-device with AES-256 encryption.
-No cloud upload, no account, no subscription.
-It also tracks expiry dates and sends reminders months in advance, so you are not caught off guard at check-in.
-Available on iOS and Android.
+Travel Document Vault is built specifically for this, storing passports, visas, and ID documents for every family member on-device with AES-256 encryption.
+It requires no cloud upload, no account, and no subscription.
+It also tracks expiry dates and sends reminders months in advance, so you're not caught off guard at check-in.
+Get it on iOS and Android.

 Direct Comparison Table